onecompiler/cheatsheets/java.md

  ### Excpetion Handling

  Basically an exception is a runtime  error that causes the program to crash if not handled properly.The mechanism of handling it is known as exception handling.

- Basically there are two types of exceptions:

- -  **Checked Exception** :- These exceptions are checked at compile time. eg. IOException
- -  **Unchecked Exception** :- These are checked at runtime . eg. Logical Exceptions,DividebyZero Exception

- #### Excetion Handling

  Exception is handled by using try-catch block mechanism:

  ##### try-catch-finally block mechanism: